 All of these loan words is one reason why Chinese students have traditionally done a lot better on the JLPT.
 However, with the new revision of the test, the reading sections have been more full of ‘Japanese-only’ writing, so the test writers try to avoid texts with a lot of Chinese words in them.
 This also includes the exclusion of English katakana words as well.

 The reading passages have become less about just knowing the vocabulary, but more about understanding ambiguities at the higher levels.
 The N4 and N5 reading sections still focus on vocabulary and grammar use though.

 What do you think?

-Do you think the 3 alphabets used in Japanese are helpful or a pain?
+Do you think the 3 writing systems used in Japanese are helpful or a pain?
 Let me know in the comments